lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 1. We encourage you to look around in your team data before next time.

 2. Open the team data in Excel.
    a.
 We will learn about the "Create Team Data Table for Sim UI" button in our next session.
-   b.
-Reminder: When working with a team live, we will have already pulled a fresh data file to work with in a team's data folder.
+   b. **When working with a team live, we will have already pulled a fresh data file to work with in a team's data folder.**

-3. Review the individual tabs to find an individual patient and a team trend.
+3. To view your individual patient data and trends, you will click on "Get-Patient-level Data."
+Review the individual tabs to find an individual patient and a team trend.
 Look through the different tabs:
  + Health Factors (HF)
  + Diagnostic (Diag)
  + Encounters (Enc), and